Hello fellow UUs,

 These and other supporting activities can be provided in a Covid safe way – contact-free and/or with masks.

-In September I will be acting as the UUCW Community Connections coordinator.
+This month I will be acting as the UUCW Community Connections coordinator.
 I have been a part of Community Connections for many years because it gives me the opportunity to provide direct service to others.
 I love to cook, and feeding others has always been a source of joy.
 Please reach out and let me know what we might do to lighten your load.
 Remember, our community is strengthened by interdependence – asking for help is a sign of self-awareness and strengthens our ability to adapt to change.

 To seek assistance or if you would like to volunteer to help others, contact Nora Vrakas.